noahehall/theBookOfNoah/0current/security/websecurity.md

   - can be transmittd via URL, http header, body of requests
   - but best practice is to send as a session cookie via the `Set-Cookie` header of the http response
     - the browser will natively send this cookie & value back on subsequent requests automatically to the server that set it
-    - this also requires that backend servers have access to other servers session information (e.g. in a load balanced architecture)

 - server side sessions: the web server keeps the session state in locally/remotely (e.g. in file/cache/db/etc), and both the server & user agent pass the session ID back n forth

-  - the server stores & retrieves other session state data via the session ID
+  - the server stores & retrieves other session state data in a remote/local DB/cache/file of some sort
+  - scalability issues: requires that backend servers have access to other servers session information (e.g. in a load balanced architecture)

+- client side sessions: web servers send the serializes entire session state (and not just the session ID) in the cookie, this alleviates the need to share session state amongst BFF servers
+  - security issues: attackers can manipulate/forge the data stored in the cookie and your BFFs will be none the wiser

 ## People & their prcoesses